Alphonse Mucha. Rêverie (1898). |

 It is unclear where Agnes had a permanent home.
 Chicago may have been a base for a while, but she also spent extended time in St. Paul, Minnesota; Omaha, Nebraska; Savannah, Georgia; Charleston, South Carolina; and later in Lima and Cincinnati, Ohio.
 She performed on a new stage in a different city every few weeks for decades.
 Although she died in Chicago in 1910, she had only been living in the city for six months by that time.

-In her personal life, Agnes was married at least twice, first a short-lived marriage to musician Frederick Day in 1881 (later annulled by Day in 1887 so that her could marry someone else), and a second marriage to acrobat and fellow performer Alfred M. Gillette.
+In her personal life, Agnes was married at least twice, first a short-lived marriage to musician Frederick Day in 1881 (later annulled by Day in 1887 so he could marry someone else), and a second marriage to acrobat and fellow performer Alfred M. Gillette.
 It is unclear where or when they married, but they were together at the end, living in Cincinnati and Chicago in 1910.
 Agnes does not appear to have had children.

 In 1899, she reconnected with her father, John O'Brien, when he was about 106.
 During this visit she may have met the family of her brother, John J. O'Brien, and his talented children.
 This visit may have inspired several of them to go into business for themselves, as musicians or milliners.